ddyer0/boardspace.net/server/websockify/README.txt

 echo.c is a simple echo server cribbed from a random internet page.

-cheerpj.js contains the initialization for cheerpj, including the tricky
-	 native interfaces that have to match the java code exactly. it's normally deployed as /js/cheerpj.js

-applettag.cgi provides the launchers for offline reviewing (and a
-	collection of other services.).
-It's invoked by each of the xx-viewer.shtml files

-apple
 so summary: the server runs unmodified
 	    websockify runs as a proxy between